Who knew that there is a way to make healthy fried foods?!

 - Remove and drain for a bit on paper towels.

 - Move to a cookie sheet in the oven at 200*ish to keep them hot until serving.

 Side note: Have you ever wanted to try a TO YOUR DOOR meal service?

 I finally found one that I can recommend (I'm sort of picky ya know), just click here to check it out.
 It all comes in a box (with an ice pack for the meats) and it's actually pretty affordable especially compared to eating out, and even more when you consider the food is higher quality than any restaurants, since it's rare to find one that has pastured meats and organic ingredients!
 It only takes 30 minutes or less of prep work before you eat, but there's no shopping, no planning, just pick out your meals online that look good to you (the two we got were really tasty!), then just spend a very few minutes in the kitchen and you're done.
 Click here to learn more.

 Sick of planning meals and answering the question, “What am I going to feed these people?”
 No matter what kind of eater you are (traditional, GF, paleo, vegetarian)… Check out these affordable interactive easy-to-use meal plans where the work is done for you.
 NOW recipes also available from Nom Nom Paleo, The Paleo Mom, and Wellness Mama all in one spot!
 You can read over my review here.

 - Did I tell you about the time I realized I probably shouldn't have told this chef he was using crap oils in his fryer?

-- Here's where to find beef tallow online or if the big tub of tallow at that link is out of stock, try the smaller tub.
+- Here's where to find beef tallow online at a great price or if the big tub of tallow at that link is out of stock, try the smaller tub.